Bodoe: Billions spent but no ICU beds for critically ill patients

 "The headline in today’s Guardian of ‘ICU FULL’ with the report that very few ICU beds remain available to severely ill COVID-19 patients must surely be of concern to healthcare workers and citizens alike.
 This is especially so in the face of the reopening of many services in the past few weeks, and the reopening of schools yesterday, with increased opportunity for the spread of the virus," Bodoe stated.

-He noted that doctors have now been placed in the unenviable position of having to ‘play God’, by having to choose who gets an ICU bed and who doesn’t.
+He said that doctors have now been placed in the unenviable position of having to ‘play God’, by having to choose who gets an ICU bed and who doesn’t.

 "Eighteen months into this pandemic we are now informed that a mere 57 ICU beds are currently available for our Covid patients.